The manager's salary review process

 Your organisation's HR representative in the university's joint network for coordination of salary review, LU RALS, will provide you as a manager with support, documentation and information throughout the process.

-Timeline for the salary review
+Timetable for the salary review

 It takes 5-6 months to conduct a salary review.
 You can see the timetable for the current salary review in the matrix above.